0xchase/opensampler2/README.md

    - Crowdsouce hiring instrumentalists to make professional sample library
    - Discord
  - Get startup shell funding to host servers, buy things to sample
+ - People signed up to Patreon get access to premium samples.
+People can submit premium samples.
+50% of patreon gets distributed to people who make premium samples based on how often the library is used.